quot3s/quot3s.github.io/quotes9.md

   </div>

   <div class="quote-card">
-   <div class="quote-text">I didn't wanted to monetize posting all of my thoughts like others do for a living.
-That's very nice of me tbh.</div>
+   <div class="quote-text">I didn't wanted to monetize posting all of my thoughts like others do for a living.. that's very nice of me tbh..</div>
   </div>

   <div class="quote-card">